ᛆᛚᚡᛁᛋ (Alvis)🔗

 Alvis logo

 The Alvis cluster is a national NAISS resource dedicated for Artificial Intelligence and Machine Learning research.
 The system is built around Graphical Processing Units (GPUs) accelerator cards, and consists of several types of compute nodes with multiple NVIDIA GPUs.
-The system is divided in phases were Phase I is going into production in the summer of 2020.
-Project applications will open mid August 2020 in SUPR, see Getting Access.
+To get access to Alvis see Getting Access.

 For more information on using Alvis, see documentation on this site, in particular the parts on Machine Learning, Data sets, Containers and HPC and AI software.